-The Federal Constitution of Brazil has established that the states, municipalities, federal district and certain agencies of the federal administration are entitled to receive royalties for the exploitation of mineral resources by holders of mining concessions (including extraction permits).
-The royalty rate for gold is currently 1.5% Federal law 13,540/17) arising from the sale of the mineral product, less the sales taxes of the mineral product.
+The Federal Constitution of Brazil has established that the states, municipalities, federal district and certain agencies of the federal administration are entitled to receive royalties for the exploitation of mineral resources by holders of mining concessions (including extraction permits), the Compensação Financeira pela Exploração de Recursos Minerais (or "CFEM").
+The royalty rate for gold is currently 1.5% (Federal law 13,540/17) arising from the sale of the mineral product, less the sales taxes of the mineral product.
 No royalties are currently due.